Emerging Mesothelioma Treatments

 Combining therapies benefits the patient by controlling tumor growth and cancer spread with numerous techniques.
 For example, post-surgical radiation for mesothelioma can kill cancer cells left behind from surgery.
 However, patients are also subject to side effects from multiple treatments in a multimodal plan.

-Emerging treatments give physicians more options for developing a patient’s multimodal treatment plan.
+Emerging cancer treatments give physicians more options for developing a patient’s multimodal treatment plan.
 For years, Tumor Treating Fields has helped cancer patients control tumor growth as a noninvasive at-home treatment in clinical trials.
 The FDA approved TTFields for mesothelioma in 2019, and it is now part of a standard multimodal plan with chemotherapy.

 Emerging Multimodal Therapies